stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 fully dressed, outdoors, and headed automatically down College Hill toward the west.
 Again and again he dwells on the fact that the thing in the steeple knows where to find him.

-  The week following July 30 is recalled as the time of Blake&rsquo;s partial breakdown.
+  The week following July 30 is recalled as the time of Blake's partial breakdown.
 He did not dress, and ordered all his food by telephone.
 Visitors remarked the cords he kept near his bed, and he said that sleep-walking had forced him to bind his ankles every night with knots which would probably hold or else waken him with the labour of untying.